iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/genotype_browser_section.rst

   hasPresentInChild = <boolean>

-This property show if ``Present in Child`` filter is present in the ``Genotype Browser`` for the study.
+This property determines if the ``Present in Child`` filter is present in the ``Genotype Browser`` for the study.
 This property takes a :ref:`boolean <allowed_values_booleans>` value.